tvendelin/pyproject_boilerplate/README.md

 The last annotated git tag that complies to version format is the single source of truth regarding the software being released.
-The Python wheel version as well as OS-specific package version should be generated based on that.

-### `pyproject.toml`

-Allows dynamic version specification, and there are several tools/plugins supporting this functionality.
-In this project, `setuptools-git-versioning` is used, but even with `setuptools`, this is not the only option.
+The Python wheel version as well as OS-specific package version should be generated based on that. `pyproject.toml` allows for dynamic versioning, and many existing project management tools (`setuptools >= 61`, `poetry`, to name a few), support that functionality as well either directly, or with a plugin.
+In this project, `setuptools-git-versioning` is used, but even with `setuptools` alone, this is not the only option.

 ### `debian/changelog`